Last Updated on July 9, 2023

 This post contains affiliate links.

-EDITOR’S NOTE: See the update at the end of this post for additional thoughts after several telescope viewing sessions.
+EDITOR’S NOTES: Aldi sold this telescope again in January of 2022 but for $34.99, $5 more than in 2020.
+See the update at the end of this post for additional thoughts after several telescope viewing sessions.

 On a camping trip years ago, I viewed the moon through a friend’s telescope.
 It was amazing to see the moon’s craters and geography up close, and I felt like I couldn’t stare long enough through the telescope lens to fully take it all in.